Channel Simulation: Finite Blocklengths and Broadcast Channels: Proof of Lemma

-In the following, we provide a proof to the Lemma above.
 Note that the following proof is almost identical to the proof for~\cite[Fact~7]{anshu2017unified}, and is included here mainly for completeness.
 In addition, note that this proof can be generalized rather straightforwardly to the case when $K>2$. \begin{proof} Define the subset $\set{A}\subset\set{X}\times\set{Y}\times\set{Z}$ as

 In this case,

 where $\rv{XYZ}\sim p_\rv{XYZ}$ and $\delta\defeq\sqrt{\delta_1^2+\delta_2^2+\delta_3^2}$.

 For each $x\in\set{X}$, define $\set{A}_x\defeq \{(y,z)\in\set{Y}\times\set{Z}: (x,y,z)\in\set{A}\}$.
 Denote $\epsilon_x\defeq p_{\rv{YZ}|\rv{X}=x}(\set{A}_x^C)$.
 Then, $\sum_x \epsilon_x \cdot p_\rv{X}(x) = p_\rv{XYZ}(\set{A}^C)\leq \epsilon-\delta$.
 Let the random variables $(\rv{X}',\rv{Y}',\rv{Z}')$ be distributed as $p_{\rv{X}'\rv{Y}'\rv{Z}'}(x,y,z) = p_\rv{X}(x) \cdot p_{\rv{Y}'\rv{Z}'|\rv{X}'}(y,z|x)$ where $p_{\rv{Y}'\rv{Z}'|\rv{X}'}$ is defined as